Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 26 May 2022.

 Wastewater analysis provides estimates of drug usage in a population by measuring concentrations of drug metabolites (excreted into the sewer system after consumption) in wastewater samples.
 The National Wastewater Drug Monitoring Program (NWDMP) of the Australian Criminal Intelligence Commission (ACIC) monitors selected substances of concern in the most populated regions of Australia (ACIC 2021).

-Fifty-seven wastewater treatment sites participated nationally in the December 2020 collection, with 20 sites located in capital cities and 37 in regional locations.
-This covers around 56% of the Australian population, or about 13.1 million people.
+Fifty-eight wastewater treatment sites participated nationally in the August 2021 collection (Report 15 of the NWDMP), with 22 sites located in capital cities and 36 in regional locations.
+This covers around 57% of the Australian population, or about 13.3 million people.
 Of the substances monitored by the NWDMP that have available dose data, alcohol and nicotine remain the highest consumed substances.
-Methylamphetamine is the most consumed illicit drug (ACIC 2021).
+Methylamphetamine is the most consumed illicit drug (ACIC 2022).

 Results from the National Wastewater Drug Monitoring Program (NWDMP) indicate that methylamphetamine is the highest consumed illicit drug in Australia, for substances monitored by the program that have available dose data.
 This analysis excludes cannabis, the drug found to have the highest self-reported level of recent consumption (11.6%) in the 2019 National Drug Strategy Household Survey (NDSHS).
+The ACIC is seeking to obtain a reliable dose figure for cannabis.
 The NDSHS results also indicate higher proportions of recent use for cocaine (4.2%) and ecstasy (3.0%) than for meth/amphetamine (1.3%) (Table S2.32).

 It is important to note the different methodologies and sample coverage for the collections.
 The NWDMP measures the level of consumption of the specified substances within the community.
 The NDSHS findings are based on self-reported survey data from people aged 14 and over who live in residential dwellings; this excludes people living in non-private dwellings, institutions (such as prisons and drug and alcohol rehabilitation centres) and people experiencing homelessness.
 Results are not verified by blood tests or other screening measures and estimates of illicit drug use in the NDSHS are likely to be underestimates of actual use.
 In addition, some non-response bias is expected, but this bias has not been measured.